niallr/ha-cups-addon/README.md

 # Description

 A CUPS (Common UNIX Printing System) server with a variety of included drivers, USB support, support for the Home Assistant installation's TLS certificate, and mDNS broadcasting enabled.
 This was created primarily to support Home Assistant installations on devices with x86 architecture, such as AMD/Intel-based thin clients.
-The installed driver packages focuses on HP and Brother printer support.
+The installed driver packages focus on HP and Brother printer support.

 # Considerations